Ombi-app/Ombi.Docs/docs/guides/migrating-databases.md

 ### 4. Data Migration

 When it comes to migrating the data, we have several different ways of doing it.
-We can export everything to a single database (step 4.1), to different databases or to different mysql servers (step 4.2).
+We can export everything to a single database (step 4.1), to different databases or to different MySQL servers (step 4.2).

 #### 4.1.
 Data Migration (*Single Database*)